-The 9th Edition of the European Pharmacopoeia contains nearly 3000 monographs and general texts.
-This would not have been possible without the contribution from and dedication of a network of more than 700 experts in pharmaceutical sciences from European Pharmacopoeia member states and observers to the Commission.
-Participation by experts and stakeholders in the European Pharmacopoeia's public standards-setting process is vital for the development of authoritative and relevant monographs.
+The 11th Edition of the Ph.
+Eur. contains nearly 3000 monographs and general texts.
+This would not have been possible without the contributions from and dedication of a network of more than 800 experts in pharmaceutical sciences from all around the world.
+Participation by experts and stakeholders in the Ph.
+Eur. public standard-setting process is vital for the elaboration and revision of authoritative and relevant monographs.

 The functions of the Commission established by Article 6 of the Convention as amended by the Protocol are:

 “Subject to the provisions of Article 4 of the present Convention, the functions of the Commission shall be:

 (a) to determine the general principles applicable to the elaboration of the European

 (b) to decide upon methods of analysis for that

 (c) to arrange for the preparation of and to adopt monographs to be included in the European Pharmacopoeia

 (d) to recommend the fixing of the time limits within which its decisions of a technical character relating to the European Pharmacopoeia shall be implemented within the territories of the Contracting Parties.”

 The European Directorate for the Quality of Medicines & HealthCare (EDQM) of the Council of Europe supports the Commission in the elaboration and revision of Ph.
 Eur. texts by providing the scientific Secretariat.
 In addition, it is responsible for the establishment, production, monitoring and distribution of reference standards needed when applying the monographs and general chapters.
 The EDQM is also active in